Who (album): Recording and release

-The album debuted at number two on the U.S. Billboard 200 album chart for the week ending 21 December 2019.
+The album debuted at number two on the US Billboard 200 album chart for the week ending 21 December 2019.

 On 30 October 2020, The Who released a new deluxe edition of Who featuring an updated version of "Beads on One String" newly remixed by Pete Townshend plus a bonus CD of live acoustic tracks from their only two live shows of 2020.
-The extra songs on the deluxe version of Who were recorded in Kingston-on-Thames on Valentines Day 2020, exactly 50 years to the day since the band's seminal show at Leeds University which resulted in the live album Live At Leeds.
+The extra songs on the deluxe version of Who were recorded in Kingston-on-Thames on Valentines Day 2020, exactly 50 years to the day since the band's show at Leeds University that resulted in the live album Live at Leeds.

 Composition

 Conceptually, the album tackles the struggles of being an elderly rock musician, as The Guardian writer, Alexis Petridis noted.
-"Townshend seems more troubled than ever," Petridis stated, and this feeling overlaps into songs such as "I Don't Wanna Get Wise," which according to Petridis, "...views a rock career as one of inevitable decline."
+"Townshend seems more troubled than ever," Petridis stated, and this feeling overlaps into songs such as "I Don't Wanna Get Wise", which according to Petridis, "views a rock career as one of inevitable decline."
 Musically, the album sounds like a "traditional" Who record.
-Senior Rolling Stone writer, Kory Grow, called WHO, "classic rock comfort food" and commented on its nostalgic feel: "...Townshend and Daltrey...can still summon their inner Who-ness in their mid 70s."
-Likewise, Ultimate Classic Rock's senior editor, Michael Gallucci, reflected on how the band's newest album sounds more like a "conventional" Who record, despite the album being thematically different from any of their previous works: "It's a throwback record for the most part, with nods all over the place to their classic work.
+Senior Rolling Stone writer, Kory Grow, called WHO, "classic rock comfort food" and commented on its nostalgic feel: "Townshend and Daltrey...can still summon their inner Who-ness in their mid 70s."
+Likewise, Ultimate Classic Rocks senior editor, Michael Gallucci, reflected on how the band's newest album sounds more like a "conventional" Who record, despite the album being thematically different from any of their previous works: "It's a throwback record for the most part, with nods all over the place to their classic work.
 It's not a retread, but it sounds like a Who album, which is crucial for something like this, as well as an upgrade for the 21st century."